ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 git restore torch/onnx/utils.py
 ```

-If the second command succeeds, then you're somehow using
+If the second command succeeds, then probably python is finding the PyTorch that was installed via `conda` or `pip`, not the one that was built from source by `python setup.py develop`.

 ## Pull requests